 intuitive.

-There are some that are a bit, maybe a bit
+There are some that are a bit

 harder to figure out like-what is modify?